tuan1kdt/soa-ba-test/README.md

 - Add caching layer to reduce the number of requests to the database.
 - Add cursor-based pagination to improve performance for List products API.
 - Date Format Validation (Regex)
+- Update unit tests to cover all the code.
+- Add CI/CD pipeline to automate the testing and deployment process.